-At March 31, 2020 IH Fund had raised capital commitments of more than \$300 million and had invested approximately \$115 million in nine real estate sector investments.
-Subsequent to March 31, 2020 IH Fund had invested an additional approximately \$36 million in a new real estate sector investment.
+At June 30, 2020 IH Fund had raised capital commitments of more than \$300 million and had invested approximately \$120 million in nine real estate sector investments.

 In 2019 Fairfax India had invested aggregate cash consideration of \$14,893 (approximately 1.0 billion Indian rupees) in IH Fund through the following transactions: (i) on January 7, 2019 the company invested 25.0% or 437.0 million Indian rupees (\$6,272) of the committed investment amount in IH Fund and (ii) on November 7, 2019 the company invested an additional 35.0% or 611.8 million Indian rupees (\$8,621) of the committed investment amount in IH Fund.
-The remaining 40.0% or 699.3 million Indian rupees (\$9,243 at period end exchange rates) is to be drawn down by November 30, 2020
+The remaining 40.0% or 699.3 million Indian rupees (\$9,261 at period end exchange rates) is to be drawn down by November 30, 2020.

 The Indian real estate industry is a key growth driver of the country's economy.
-The industry has been growing steadily and encompassed growth in both commercial and residential markets, contributing approximately 5% to 6% to India's GDP.
-It is estimated that the current state of the housing shortage is approximately 60 million housing units, and by 2022 India will need to develop approximately 110 million housing units.
-Cumulative investment of over approximately 139 trillion Indian rupees is required until 2022 to meet this growth.
+The industry has been growing steadily and witnessed growth in both commercial and residential markets, contributing approximately 5% to 6% to India's GDP.
+It is estimated that the current housing shortage is approximately 60 million housing units, and by 2022 India will need to develop approximately 110 million housing units.
+Cumulative investment of approximately 140 trillion Indian rupees is required until 2022 to meet this growth.

-The Government of India developed a host of initiatives to boost the housing sector and the government continues to undertake various reforms to highlight its focus on affordable housing, such as: (i) interest rate subsidy on housing loans; (ii) 100% deduction in taxable income for qualified developers; (iii) ease of entry and exit for foreign direct investments; (iv) digitization of land records; and (v) establishment of the Real Estate (Regulation and Development Act), 2016 which seeks to protect home-buyers as well as help boost investments in the real estate industry.
+The Government of India developed a host of initiatives to boost the housing sector and continues to undertake various reforms to highlight its focus on affordable housing, such as: (i) interest rate subsidy on housing loans; (ii) 100% deduction in taxable income for qualified developers; (iii) ease of entry and exit for foreign direct investments; (iv) digitization of land records; and (v) establishment of the Real Estate (Regulation and Development Act), 2016 which seeks to protect home-buyers as well as help boost investments in the real estate industry.

 The inherent demand and structural reforms initiated by the Government of India have laid the foundation for a healthier, growing industry.
-As real estate is a state subject in India's federal structure, regulations and approval regimes in place can be very dynamic and may impact the Indian real estate industry.
+As real estate is a state subject in India's federal structure, regulations and approval regimes in place can be very dynamic and may impact the industry significantly.
 In 2019 the National Democratic Alliance, led by Prime Minister Modi's Bharatiya Janata Party, swept to victory with a full majority.
 As a result, it is anticipated that investors can look forward to a stable government and policy continuity for the next five years.

-Unavailability of labor for construction, reduced sales inquiries, and delays in project approvals from regulatory authorities and government offices has resulted in a slowdown of the Indian real estate industry amidst the COVID-19 pandemic.
+The Indian real estate industry has experienced a slowdown as a result of the unavailability of labour for construction, reduced sales inquiries, tightened liquidity environment, and delays in project approvals from regulatory authorities and government offices.
 The moratorium on loan payments may put liquidity pressures on IH Fund.
-IH Fund has sufficient capital in place to withstand these pressures.
+While there may be certain real estate project delays within investee companies impacting cash flows in the near term, IH Fund has sufficient capital in place to withstand these pressures.

-At March 31, 2020 the company estimated the fair value of its investment in IH Fund of \$14,564 (December 31, 2019 - \$15,146) based on the net asset value provided by the third party fund manager.
+At June 30, 2020 the company estimated the fair value of its investment in IH Fund of \$14,711 (December 31, 2019 - \$15,146) based on the net asset value provided by the third party fund manager.
 The fair values of the underlying assets are determined using quoted prices for short term investments, and industry accepted valuation models for debt and equity instruments.
-The changes in fair value of the company's investment in IH Fund for the first quarters of 2020 and 2019 are presented in the table at the outset of the Indian Investments section of this MD&A.
+The changes in fair value of the company's investment in IH Fund for the second quarters and first six months of 2020 and 2019 are presented in the tables at the outset of the Indian Investments section of this MD&A.